geetarista/geetarista.github.io/_posts/2014-09-09-javascript-automation-in-os-x-yosemite.md

 app.windows[0].bounds = boundsMap[query]
 {% endhighlight %}

 There are a couple things to note here.
-First, the JavaScript used is not standard. `var`, `;`, etc. are not required and the fancy syntax, e.g. the `.whose({ frontmost: true }` filter, is part of the language.
-Also, the API for interacting with objects is different from traditional JavaScript.
-For example, properties are accessed as methods while setters still use the `=` assignmnet.
+First, the JavaScript used is not standard.
+Some syntax is not required (`var`, `;`), while other syntax and globals are built in to the language: `.whose({ frontmost: true }`, `console.log`, `$`, etc. The API for interacting with objects is also different from traditional JavaScript.
+For example, properties are accessed like methods, e.g. `.name()`, while setters still use the `=` assignment.
+Element arrays are an exception—they can be accessed like regular javascript properties (`Mail.windows`), but they also have syntactic sugar as well: `Mail.windows.byName('New Message')` or `Mail.windows.byId(412)`.
+There is also a a global object called `ObjectSpecifier` which is used to identify an object or property's class: `ObjectSpecifier.classOf(Mail.inbox)`.

-Second, the script performs the exact same function, but the JavaScript is easier to read and understand.
+The second thing to note is the script performs the exact same function, but the JavaScript is easier to read and understand, in my opinion.
 I believe there are two reasons for this: the syntax is clear and the use of a data structure is intuitive.
-With AppleScript, it took me some time to peruse the documentation to even understand how to create a hash/map during the conversion.
+With AppleScript, it took me some time to peruse the documentation to even understand how to create a hash/map as a comparison.

-If you'd like to learn more about JavaScript and automation in Yosemite, you can [view the current (and only so far) documentation](https://developer.apple.com/library/prerelease/mac/releasenotes/interapplicationcommunication/rn-javascriptforautomation/index.html).
+I'm interested in seeing whether this becomes the preferred option for automation in Mac OS or if it is just an alternative.
+For now you can learn more about JavaScript automation in Yosemite at the [current (and so far, only) documentation](https://developer.apple.com/library/prerelease/mac/releasenotes/interapplicationcommunication/rn-javascriptforautomation/index.html).